 I gain inspiration from art.
 It’s sort of a creative outlet for me and for a moment in time, I can try and figure out the depth and thought process that might’ve gone into a certain piece of artwork and/or sculpture.
 Simultaneously, I love African American history.
 I love to learn about the resilience of my people.
 Pride fills my soul as I take in all the sacrifices that my ancestors had to go through so I could live a better life.
 How could I ever repay them?
 I often ask myself this very question.
 All I can honestly do is promise them excellence; Excellence in myself, my work, my commitments, my education, and my life.
 I am committed to making my ancestors proud and never letting their legacy die.

 I get a sense that Kara might feel the same way.
-Her installation revitalized the issue of race, slavery, rape, industrialization, westernization and femininity (along with many other things).
+Her installation revitalized the issue of race, slavery, rape, industrialization, westernization, and femininity (along with many other things).
 She reopened the conversation and exposed the harsh realities of slavery and the free labor of African Americans which built the very foundation of this country; The Mammy Sphinx was a powerful sight to witness.
-Standing tall, with it’s afrocentric features and profound physical assets, I was filled with so much pride in it’s presence.
-One of the best moments of this exhibit was listening to the casual conversations among visitors as they discussed the various meanings and purpose behind Subtlety.
+Standing tall, with its Afrocentric features and profound physical assets, I was filled with so much pride in its presence.
+One of the best moments of this exhibit was listening to the casual conversations among visitors as they discussed the various meanings and purposes behind Subtlety.
 Some bystanders stood silent, enamored by the sphinx while others just wanted to be pictured with it.

 All in all…Thank You Kara.
 You’ve made history.